-Connect the flash power module to an adapter with the extension cable that comes with the super capacitor module.
-See "RAID flash power modules" on page 59.
+- 1. Connect the super capacitor module to an adapter with the extension cable that comes with the flash power module.
+See "RAID flash power modules" on page 61. - 2.
+Complete the parts replacement.
+See "Complete the parts replacement" on page 236.